emqx/emqx-docs/en_US/data-integration/data-bridge-pgsql.md

 Check the running status of the two data bridges, there should be one new incoming and one new outgoing message.

-Check whether the data is written into the `t_mqtt_messages` data table.
+Check whether the data is written into the `t_mqtt_msg` data table.

 ```bash
 emqx_data=# select * from t_mqtt_msg;